 What happens to my luggage each day?

 Our support vehicles are with the group all of the time.
 All luggage and spares will be carried in them as we travel to each destination.
 On reaching our hotels, at the end of each day, you will hand over your bike for safe overnight keeping and collect your luggage.
 Each morning, you will hand over your luggage and collect your bike.
-Obviously space is limited and hard-sided luggage is not suitable, so it is essential that your kit is packed in a soft sailing bag, rucksack or expedition kitbag, weighing up to 15kg.
+Obviously space is limited so it is essential that your kit is packed in a soft sailing bag, cabin case, rucksack or expedition kitbag, weighing up to 15kg.

 What insurance will I require?